michael2012z/BitBible/markdown/KJV/files/Ps.md

 18. He hath delivered my soul in peace from the battle that was against me: for there were many with me.

 19. God shall hear, and afflict them, even he that abideth of old.
 Selah.
-Because they have no changes, therefore they fear not God.Because…: or, With whom also there be no changes, yet they
+Because they have no changes, therefore they fear not God.

-20. He hath put forth his hands against such as be at peace with him: he hath broken his covenant.broken: Heb. profaned
+20. He hath put forth his hands against such as be at peace with him: he hath broken his covenant.

 21. The words of his mouth were smoother than butter, but war was in his heart: his words were softer than oil, yet were they drawn swords.

-22. Cast thy burden upon the Lord, and he shall sustain thee: he shall never suffer the righteous to be moved.burden: or, gift
+22. Cast thy burden upon the Lord, and he shall sustain thee: he shall never suffer the righteous to be moved.

-23. But thou, O God, shalt bring them down into the pit of destruction: bloody and deceitful men shall not live out half their days; but I will trust in thee.bloody…: Heb. men of bloods and deceitshall…: Heb. shall not half their days
+23. But thou, O God, shalt bring them down into the pit of destruction: bloody and deceitful men shall not live out half their days; but I will trust in thee.

 ## Psalms 56

-1. To the chief Musician upon Jonath–elem–rechokim, Michtam of David, when the Philistines took him in Gath.Be merciful unto me, O God: for man would swallow me up; he fighting daily oppresseth me.Michtam…: or, A golden Psalm of David
+1. To the chief Musician upon Jonath–elem–rechokim, Michtam of David, when the Philistines took him in Gath.Be merciful unto me, O God: for man would swallow me up; he fighting daily oppresseth me.

-2. Mine enemies would daily swallow me up: for they be many that fight against me, O thou most High.enemies: Heb. observers
+2. Mine enemies would daily swallow me up: for they be many that fight against me, O thou most High.

 3. What time I am afraid, I will trust in thee.